mscheltienne/neurotin-analysis/README.md

 `logs` contains scripts to process and analyze the 4 logging `.csv` files.

+## model

+`model` contains scripts to analyze the models used in the neurofeedback training.

 ## preprocessing

 `preprocessing` contains scripts to clean the raw data and to fill missing